SB-590

 Key Takeaways

-• Expands paid family leave to include care for any blood relative or person with family-like relationship starting July 2027.
+• Expands paid family leave benefits to include care for any designated person starting July 1, 2027.

-• Requires employees to identify their designated person when filing a claim for benefits.
+• Allows workers to identify a designated person when filing a claim for family leave benefits.

 Summary